Burial Insurance On Blood Thinners: How Will Companies React

 How Final Expense Life Insurance Companies React to Prescriptions

-Each insurance provider has different acceptance standards when it comes to applicant’s health and pre-existing conditions.
-Companies will either award immediate coverage or institute a waiting period before full coverage is available upon death.
+Each insurance provider has different acceptance standards regarding an applicant’s health and pre-existing conditions.
+Companies will either award immediate coverage or institute a waiting period before the full death benefit is available.

 3 Coverage Options

 Immediate Protection & Lowest Cost: This is the premier option.
-These plans will essentially treat you as though you do not take blood thinners.
+These plans will treat you like you do not take blood thinners.
 This is possible from several companies but could also depend on the timeline of your prescription refills.

-Waiting Period & Higher Cost: This will depend heavily on the specific blood-thinning prescription, what it is being used to treat, and when you filled it.
+Waiting Period & Higher Cost: This depends heavily on the specific blood-thinning prescription, what it is used to treat, and when you filled it.

 Common Blood Thinners

-While the below medications are commonly used to thin the blood of its users, they will not all affect acceptance with every carrier.
+While the below medications are commonly used to thin users’ blood, they will not all affect acceptance with every carrier.
 Certain ones will, and some will not.
 It truly depends on each specific company.

 Anticoagulant blood thinners

 - Apixaban (Eliquis)